gost-dom/browser/docs/Code-structure.md

         gomega-matchers/ # Matchers useful for users of the Gomega library url/ # Implementation of URL behaviour
 ```

+## Entities

+Package `internal/entities` defines the ability to store arbitrary data in an
+entity.

+This allows Gost-DOM to make sure the same JavaScript object is always returned
+for the same Go representation of a DOM element.
+But in a way that the
+JavaScript engine is completely decoupled from the Go implementation.

+The first time a Go DOM element is exposed to JavaScript, the script bindings
+create the JavaScript object and stores it as a _component_ on the Go entity.
+The second time, the same DOM element is requested from JavaScript, the script
+bindings can find the previously created object and return it.

 ## Structure loosely follows Web APIs